Use this search box to search all Jewish Web Index pages

 "Memories That Won't Go Away, A Tribute to the Children of the Kindertransport" Authored by Michele Gold

 "The Problem of the Immigrant" Authored by James Davenport Whelpley and published in London by Chapman & Hall Ltd in 1905.
 Chapter 14 -Austria-Hungary features an English translation of the Hungarian Emigration Law of 1903.
 Use this site to research in Slovakia. http://www.iarelative.com/hung1903/

 "Vital Statistic Records in the Slovakian Archives" Information about Avotaynu microfiche form of these Jewish vital statistical records can be found at http://www.avotaynu.com/microf.htm

 A film by Yuri Dojc on Jewish heritage in rural Slovakia.
 Dojc is a Jewish-Slovakian émigré, child of Holocaust survivors.
-There are some interviews with Holocaust survivors who stayed in Slovakia. http://www.lastfolio.com/
+There are some interviews with Holocaust survivors who stayed in Slovakia.
+The URL is http://www.lastfolio.com/

 Open Street Maps The crowd-sourced mapping projectOpenStreetMaphas amassed a million contributors since its inception in 2005 and, according to navigation app maker Skobbler, boasts greater accuracy in England, Russia and Germany than rivals such as Google Maps.
 I tried the site and found an accurate drawing of my father's ancestral town Tal'ne, Ukraine.
 Almost every country is available as is most towns http://openstreetmap.org